 What are the Symptoms of Rosacea?

 Rosacea is most often found in middle-aged women of northern European descent.
 Although there are different types of rosacea, they are all characterized by similar symptoms.

-- Facial redness in the middle regions of the face.
+Facial redness in the middle regions of the face.

 Swollen, puss-filled bumps which can resemble acne.

 Dryness of the eyes or the skin of the eyelids.

 An enlarged, red nose which can eventually develop thickened skin and a swollen appearance.

 Treatment for rosacea is usually focused on controlling inflammation and frequency of flareups associated with the condition.
 Often, a combination of therapies is useful in the treatment of rosacea.
-Your dermatologist may be able to provide prescription, topical treatments that will reduce redness and inflammation.
+Your dermatologist may be able to provide prescription topical treatments that will reduce redness and inflammation.
 Oral antibiotics like doxycycline may also be prescribed in order to reduce inflammation and kill bacteria that cause rosacea flare-ups.